 This stock is annually surveyed by the NMFS EBS trawl survey.
-The 2006 estimated TMB is 157.2 million pounds (71,305 t) of TMB.
+The current (2006) estimated total mature biomass is 157.2 million pounds (71,305 t).
 This is down slightly from the estimates of the preceding 3 years (approximately 180 million pounds (81,647 t)).
-However, the stock remains well above MSST and $B{MSY}$ as currently defined (Figure 4-1).
+However, the stock remains well above MSST and B{MSY} as currently defined (Figure 4-1).
 The ADF&G length-based analysis (LBA) point estimates for mature-sized males and legal males in 2006 are both slightly higher than for 2005.
 The LBA model for 2006 estimates that mature-sized females increased to 40.469 million crabs in 2006 from 37.848 million in 2005, continuing a trend in annually increasing abundance since 2000.
 Although far below the levels estimated to have existed in the late 1970s, the 2006 LBA model estimates that mature males, mature females, effective spawning biomass and legal male abundance are each at their highest levels since the early 1980s.